operand/agency/README.md

-Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which routes them to their intended receiver in the space.
+Using the `asyncio` library you'll see that we simply forward messages as-is to the `React` frontend, and allow the client code to handle rendering and parsing of input as actions back to the `Flask` application, which forwards them to their intended receiver in the space.

 This way, we allow individual web users to appear as individual agents to others in the space.